5G-MAG/Tech/pages/NTN/Mobility_NTN_MBS_Multicast.md

 {: .warning } This documentation is currently **under development and subject to change**.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# Aspects on Mobility for MBS Multicast over NTN
+# Analysis - Mobility for MBS Multicast over NTN

 The scenarios under study are the following:
 * **Scenario 1**: Support of Lossless Handover for MBS Multicast Service for a group of users under the coverage of a satellite when mobility is triggered by the satellite moving.